 The definitive list of online bookmakers for ice hockey

 Another one of the multi-channel powers, Betfred’s known for many of its special bets, including the Lucky 15 Bet created by one of their founders as well as the Double-Delight and Hat Trick Heaven promotion.
-They’re also huge United supporters, so if you’re a United fan, you have to be on Betfred.
 They’re also the owners of Totesports, making them the epicentre of tote betting.
 In the case of Betfred, their NHL markets encompass Ourights and Game Lines.
-As for European hockey, they simply only have markets for European matches.
+As for European hockey, Betfred offers some of the best ice hockey betting odds for European matches.

 The third-largest bookmaker in the UK, Coral’s got a 20 per cent market share.
 It’s also in the process of merging with Ladbrokes, which we think will bode well for boosting what they have available.
 They are known for one of the best bet-in play markets out there in the industry.
 Coral Connect, its multichannel service that works online, mobile, and in the Coral betting shops is another one of its great services.
 Coral Connect can be used without having to register a credit card, meaning that it’s a very nice alternative to debit.
 Coral’s hockey offer is vast.
 Besides lots of options for the NHL, you can also bet on AHL games for true North American hockey enthusiasts.
 And in the case of the NHL 60 Minute Market, you can place bets on wins, draws, and ties.
 As for European leagues, they have the major leagues in Russia, Sweden, Finland, the Czech Republic, Germany, Switzerland, the UK, and Denmark.